Mapping class groups, multiple Kodaira fibrations, and CAT(0) spaces: Introduction

 \begin{main} For each $n\ge 2$, there exists an $n$-dimensional iterated Kodaira fibration $\pi : X \to Y$ with fiber $F$, such that the monodromy representation $\pi_{1}(Y)\to \mcg (F)$ is injective. \end{main}

-Before discussing the ideas involved in this theorem, we state the following notion of equivalence between fiber bundles.
-Although it is not completely standard, it is the natural one in the context of our work.

-\begin{defi} Let $M$ be a smooth manifold and let $f_i:M\to B_i$, $i=1,2$, be two smooth submersions with connected fibers.
-We call them equivalent if the induced maps on fundamental groups $f_{i,\ast}:\pi_1(M)\to \pi_1(B_i)$ have the same kernel and we say that they are distinct otherwise. \end{defi}

-An old result of Johnson~\cite{j94} states that a Kodaira fibration with infinite monodromy which fibers in two distinct ways has injective monodromy, for any given fibration.
-His result is actually purely group theoretical, as we shall recall in Section~\ref{htmcg}.
-A key ingredient in our proof of Theorem~\ref{injm} is Proposition~\ref{propositioninjg} which is a fibered version of Johnson's result.
+A key ingredient in our proof of Theorem~\ref{injm} is Proposition~\ref{propositioninjg} which is a fibered version of Johnson's Theorem~\ref{theoremedejohnson}.
 Our arguments actually give more precise results.
 For instance, when $n=3$ in the previous theorem, we obtain the following (see Section \ref{candfi} for further results).

 \begin{main} If $X$ is a Kodaira fibration with injective monodromy, then there exists a family of closed Riemann surfaces $Z\to X'$ above some finite covering space $X'$ of $X$ whose monodromy is injective. \end{main}